MIRI MRS Simultaneous Imaging

 Purpose

-Simultaneous imaging should not be used to obtain a background for a MIRI imaging observation, since the dither patterns are optimized for the MRS and not the imager.
-Please see the "Long wavelength filter warning" section below for additional details.
+Simultaneous imaging may not provide an optimal background for a MIRI imaging observation, since the dither patterns are optimized for the MRS and not the imager.
+Please see the "Long wavelength filter warning" section below for additional details and MIRI Imaging Recommended Strategies.

 Science applications

 Simultaneous imaging can also be used to obtain additional science observations of an extended object.
 For example, MRS observations of a small portion of a nebula can be complemented by simultaneous imaging of adjacent regions of the nebula (depending on the roll of the observatory, which is significantly constrained for JWST).
 Figure 1 shows the spacing and orientation of the imager and MRS FOVs.
-Specific examples of simultaneous imaging science applications can be found in the descriptions of the GTO and ERS programs.
+Specific examples of simultaneous imaging science applications can be found in the MIRI APT templates.

 Likewise, as of Cycle 3 it is possible to specify that the MRS science target should be placed into the imaging FOV and observed with a special imager-optimized dither pattern during the MRS dedicated background observation.
 See details at MIRI MRS Dedicated Sky Observations.